Employment contract in the hospitality industry

 Fixed-term employment contracts

-In a fixed-term employment contract, the duration of the contract is predetermined.
-The period you decide upon can be of any length.
+A fixed-term employment contract has a predetermined duration.
+The period you agree upon can be of any length.
 The employment contract must include a start and end date.
-The employment relationship then automatically ends when the agreed period is over.
-You do not need to give notice.
+The employment relationship automatically ends when the agreed period expires, so you do not need to terminate it.

-As of 1 January 2015, your employer is required to inform you in writing at least one month before your temporary contract ends whether your contract will be renewed or not, and if so, under what conditions.
-This is known as the notice obligation.
-The notice obligation applies to contracts that have been entered into for a period of six months or longer.
-If the employer fails to meet this obligation or does so late, they owe the employee compensation equivalent to the salary for the number of days the notice was late, with a maximum of one gross monthly salary.
+As of 1 January 2015, your employer is required to inform you in writing at least one month before your temporary contract ends whether it will be renewed or not, and if so, under what conditions.
+This is known as the notification obligation.
+The notification obligation applies to contracts that are for a period of six months or longer.
+If the employer fails to meet this obligation or does so late, they owe the employee compensation equivalent to the salary for the number of days the notification was delayed, up to a maximum of one month's gross salary.

 Permanent employment contracts

-An employment contract with an indefinite term has no fixed end date and remains in effect until one of the parties chooses to terminate the contract.
+A permanent employment contract does not have a fixed end date and remains in effect until one of the parties chooses to terminate it.
 This type of contract is often used for long-term employment relationships in the hospitality industry, such as permanent staff.

 Additionally, you are entitled to a permanent contract in the hospitality industry when you are offered a fourth contract or when you have been employed by your employer for more than 3 years.
-This is also known as a chain arrangement.
+This is also known as the chain rule.
 If there is more than a 6-month gap between temporary contracts, the counting of contracts starts anew.
-Note: there are possible exceptions to the above chain arrangement:
+Note: there are possible exceptions to the above chain rule:

-- You have a work-study agreement for a BBL course (vocational guidance pathway).
+• You have a work-study agreement for a BBL programme (vocational training pathway).

-- You have reached the state pension age.
-An employer may give you 6 temporary contracts over a period of 4 years from the state pension age.
+• You have reached the state pension age.
+An employer may offer you 6 temporary contracts within a period of 4 years from the state pension age.

-The CLA for hospitality stipulates that if you are a seasonal worker or a seasonal worker in climate and nature, the interval of the chain arrangement is shortened to 3 months.
+The CLA hospitality stipulates that if you are a seasonal worker or a seasonal worker in climate and nature, the interval of the chain rule is shortened to 3 months.

 Employment conditions in hospitality

-An employment contract sets out the employment conditions, organising the rights and obligations of both employer and employee.
+An employment contract establishes the employment conditions, setting out the rights and obligations of both employer and employee.
 Here are some important aspects of employment conditions in hospitality:

 Salary and allowances